-Hence keeping the plugins to a few numbers is the key solution.
-So adding custom schema markup manually through JSON LD code will help to achieve less number of plugins.
+Keeping the plugins to a few numbers is the key solution, therefore, adding custom schema markup manually through JSON LD code will help to achieve this.
 Additionally, we can apply more than one custom markup to the website.

 Now let’s learn how to add schemes to the WordPress website.
 To apply, first, we need to generate the JSON LD code and add these codes to the website.